malqarn2/malqarn2.github.io/docs/index.md

 ### Manny's Contribution

+* This is a link to my [Individual Block Diagram](https://mcastr11-collab.github.io/EGR304MannyIndividualDataSheet/01-Block-Diagram/Block-Diagram/) where an overview of all used components for the project will be shown in blocks, detailing power requirements, pin connections, and the components used.

 * This needs to be updated to reflect a team introduction
 * Content should also help an unfamiliar reader navigate to areas of interest.
 Information like: